-Five Tips for Great Presentations When You Fear Public Speaking
+5 Tips for Giving Great Presentations If You Fear Public Speaking

-Your professor has just announced that the whole class will have to do mandatory presentations at some point throughout the semester and it's worth a large chunk of your grade.
-Oh dear, Lord, no. Please no. Why does every professor insist on making you do a presentation?
+Your professor has just announced that the whole class will have to do mandatory presentations at some point throughout the semester, and it's worth a large chunk of your grade.
+Oh, dear, Lord, no. Please no. Why does every professor insist on making you do a presentation?
 Instantly your stomach flips and all the butterflies that were calm a moment ago are suddenly flapping their wings like crazy and throwing up everywhere.
 What do you do?
-WHAT DO YOU DO?

 Stop.
 Breathe.
 Evaluate.

 You can do this.
 Trust me, I've been in that exact position many times, and I think I've learned the secrets to pulling off a great presentation even though your insides are quivering like a feather in a wind storm.

 The first thing that I want to say is that it is okay to feel nervous or even afraid of public speaking.
 In a world led by extroverts, it can often feel like there's something wrong with us if we don't fully embrace the idea of putting ourselves out in the public eye, but there is nothing wrong with being introverted.
 And there's nothing wrong with being scared of public speaking; you're not alone.

 Getting up in front of people, and directly addressing them, is not easy, and it's not something to be taken lightly.
 But the fact of the matter is that public speaking shows up many times throughout our lives, whether it's at school, at work, or even at a wedding when we have to make a toast, and we have to be able to do it.
 The trick is not to change yourself to meet the expectations of public speaking but to change the speech or presentation to meet your strengths and needs.

 1. Be Brave and Bold—Go First

 The first, and best, suggestion I have for doing any speech or presentation is that you should volunteer, or sign up, to go first.